madenney/lm-clipper/README.md

 # Lunar Melee Clipper

-A desktop app to automate clip generation from Slippi files.
+A desktop app to automate clip generation from Slippi replays.

 Compatible with Windows and Linux.